d4fl0w/gw4e.samples/README.md

 As result, there should be 1 book in the cart.

-There is an alternative path: 'Removing a book from the shopping cart'.

-The preconditions are 'There must be a book in the shopping cart'
-1. The user browses to view the shopping cart.
-2. The user deletes one of the books from the shopping cart.
-As result, there should be 1 book less in the shopping cart

 This sample shows how to modelize this and how it is derived to generate a test.

 ![Amazon Shopping Cart](https://github.com/gw4e/gw4e.samples/blob/master/images/javaamazon.png "Amazon Shopping Cart")